yegor256/blog/_posts/2015/jul/2015-07-09-catch-if-cant-otherwise.md

 For example, Java has checked and un-checked exceptions, while there should only be checked ones in my opinion (the ones you must catch or declare as throwable).
-Also, Java allows multiple exception types to be declared as throwable in a single method &mdash; yet another mistake; stick to declaring just one type.
+Also, Java allows multiple exception types to be declared as throwable in a single method&mdash;yet another mistake; stick to declaring just one type.
 Also, there is a generic `Exception` class at the top of the hierarchy, which is also wrong in my opinion.
 Besides that, some built-in classes don't allow any checked exceptions to be thrown, like `Runnable.run()`.
 There